 Hipp!!Bones works to:

-Safeguard the welfare of the young people and vulnerable adults we work with, by protecting them from neglect, physical, sexual, emotional and financial abuse as well as protection from harassment (including e safety) or coercion into criminal activities including those associated with terrorism (radicalisation).
+- Safeguard the welfare of the young people and vulnerable adults we work with, by protecting them from neglect, physical, sexual, emotional and financial abuse as well as protection from harassment (including e safety); peer on peer abuse (including sexting, upskirting, and initiation/hazing type violence and rituals); coercion into criminal activities including those associated with terrorism (radicalisation) and Female Genital Mutilation (FGM).

 - Support the creation of an environment where young people and vulnerable adults are listened to and are encouraged to talk about themselves, their lives and any concerns they may have.